Perfect Сlimate

 Housing

-Have you already chosen where to stay?
-If you want to live in a big city, then Athens or Thessaloniki will be the best choice to establish your future household.
-But if you are obsessed with the thought of leading a quiet life with your family members, there are many mid-sized towns and small villages in Greece.
-Choose any place to live based on your taste!
-It will not cost you much as the rental price in Greece is 70% lower than in the USA.
+Have you already decided where to stay?
+If you want to live in a big city, then Athens or Thessaloniki will be the best choice to establish your future home.
+But if you dream of leading a quiet life with your family members, there are many mid-sized towns and small villages in Greece.
+Choose any place to live that suits your taste!
+It will not cost you much as the long-term rental price in Greece is 70% lower than in the USA.
 It makes a difference!

 You will need a residence permit (a Residence Certificate) if you plan to stay in Greece for more than 90 days.
 It is not so complicated to get it, all you need is patience.